Injury Lawyers Serving Victims of Public Transit and Metro Bus Accidents in Maryland, Virginia and the DC Area

 Pooled policies could significantly reduce the amount of compensation that you receive, so it is imperative that you speak with an attorney as soon as possible to avoid having your benefits dramatically reduced.

 If you were injured on a light rail, commuter rail, or bus that is operated by the city, you might be entitled to compensation.
-Speak with a personal injury advocate from Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP now.
+Speak with a personal injury advocate from Koonz McKenney Johnson & DePaolis LLP now.
 You can reach us at one of our three office locations or speak with a representative online.